pkgpkr/Package-Picker/README.md

 ## AWS

 Install Terraform and initialize it within the `terraform/` folder.
+You'll also need to have the AWS CLI installed and configured.

 ```
 cd terraform
 terraform init
+aws configure
 ```

 ### No custom domain